kaung-min-khant/cse15l-lab-reports/lab-report-4-week-8.md

 <img width="660" height="442" alt="CleanShot 2022-05-30 at 19 11 54@2x" src="https://user-images.githubusercontent.com/66764591/171095199-803139cf-0cc9-41f0-9683-1bf636568afd.png">

 There is no short line fix since `getLinks` method is making generalizations about positions of parenthesis.
+We also need to change a lot of local variables and conditional statements.

 Reviewed Repository

 <img width="660" height="442" alt="CleanShot 2022-05-30 at 19 11 54@2x" src="https://user-images.githubusercontent.com/66764591/171097233-703c7a53-af1b-462f-8df4-8a911827f198.png">

 Since the output is the same as our group's output, there is no short line fix since `getLinks` method is making generalizations about positions of parenthesis.
+We also need to change a lot of local variables and conditional statements.

 ### Snippet 3